 The series showcases women’s lack of access to skilled and compassionate healthcare providers, and the lack of financial resources – with many mothers unable to pay for medical insurance.
+Medical malpractice insurance coverage is really important from financial point of view as well.
 Layered on top of those realities are healthcare provider challenges, with mounting pressures from insurance companies.
 The film offers solutions like greater access to midwives and doula services, and more complete prenatal education for all women.

 Take Action Challenge